-The Working Group suggested that an outreach campaign could be presented to or through organizations such as Ruritan Clubs, churches, and schools to educate homeowners of the possibility of failing septic systems.
+The Residential Working Group suggested that an outreach campaign could be presented to or through organizations such as the Rockfish Valley Foundation, Ruritan Clubs, churches, schools, the Jefferson Board of Aging, and Habitat for Humanity to educate homeowners of the possibility of failing septic systems.
+The Nelson County Farmers' Market was also named as a venue for promoting the benefits of improving the water quality of the Rockfish River.
+Putting up information booths or sponsoring bingo night at local fire halls and schools was also suggested as an innovative outreach method.
 The school system was identified as a commonality where many homeowners and renters could be reached either through their children's school programs, "back to school" nights, Parent Teacher Association (PTA) service announcements and other methods.
-The Chowan Basin SWCD provides packets for 2nd and 3rd grade elementary school students at Farm Day every year.
-These packets could include information on implementation practices to protect water quality.
-Heritage Day, held every September in Courtland, is also a venue for distributing information about residential and kennel practices.
+It was even thought that landowners could be reached through a "what goes down the drain" campaign to investigate their septic systems and drinking water systems at the same time.